Loading...

 Pioneering AI-integrated point-of-care diagnostics at the intersection of nanotechnology, machine learning, and clinical medicine

-My research program aims to revolutionize early disease detection by developing next-generation solid-state nanopore biosensors that combine single-molecule sensitivity with machine learning for unprecedented diagnostic accuracy.
+My research program advances early disease detection by developing solid-state nanopore biosensors that combine single-molecule sensitivity with machine learning for accurate diagnostics.

 With demonstrated success in translational research and partnerships with industry leaders, I bridge fundamental biophysics and nanoscience with biomedical applications to advance personalized medicine.